UV facts

 killing microorganisms.
 The most effective sterilizing range for UV is within

 the C bandwidth (UVC).
-This range is called the germicidal bandwidth.
+This range - between 280nm and 200nm - is called the germicidal bandwidth.
 UVC has

 disinfect various types of products and their containers.

-The cleansing mechanism of UV is a photochemical process.
-The contaminants that
+UV disinfection is a photochemical process.
+The microorganisms that

-effectiveness is directly related to intensity and exposure time.
+effectiveness of UVC is directly related to intensity and exposure time.
+Environmental

-UV rays must strike the contaminants directly in order to penetrate the
+UV in order for the UV rays to penetrate the

-microorganism and breakdown its molecular bonds.
+cellular membrane and breakdown the molecular bonds.
 This bond breakage translates

 Next UV Topic - Health, Indoor Air Quality and UV